aelzenaar/bella/examples/README.md

 ## Basic examples
 Run these with plain vanilla `python [filename]`.
  - [parabolic_slice_hidef.py](parabolic_slice_hidef.py) -- draw a PNG file containing a high-res picture of the parabolic Riley slice to high definition.
+ - [apollonian_gasket.py](apollonian_gasket.py) -- draw a PNG file containing a picture of the Apollonian Gasket.
  - [cayley_graph_speed.py](cayley_graph_speed.py) -- demonstrate that walking the Cayley group of a non-free group incurs a massive speed overhead.
  - [padic.py](padic.py) -- demonstrate that it is possible to use other number types (e.g. p-adic numbers) as long as you are sufficiently masochistic.
  - [farey.py](farey.py) -- produce TeX tables of Farey and Riley words and polynomials.
+ - [jorgensen_marden.py](jorgensen_marden.py) -- plot the limit sets of the Jørgensen--Marden groups which are not quasiconformally conjugate but which uniformise homeomorphic 3-manifolds.
+ - [geometrically_infinite.py](geometrically_infinite.py) -- plot the limit set of a geometrically infinite group with non-empty domain of discontinuity.
+ - [modular_group.py](modular_group.py) -- plot the isometric circles of PSL(2,Z).

 ## Interactive panel scripts
 Run these with `panel serve [filename]`.
 You need the optional `panel` dependency.